Micah Bowie: Atlanta Braves

+Chicago Cubs

+He made 11 starts for the Cubs, compiling an ERA of 9.96.

+Oakland Athletics

+After spending the following year in the minors as a starter, he signed with the Oakland Athletics and was converted to a relief pitcher.
+Bowie was a part of the A's 20 consecutive game winning streak in 2002.

+Arizona Diamondbacks

+After the 2003 season, he was signed by the Arizona Diamondbacks to a minor league contract, but underwent Tommy John surgery and missed the entire 2004 season.
+In December 2004, he was signed by the Washington Nationals to a minor league contract.

 Washington Nationals

-2006

 Bowie pitched well in relief for the Nationals' Triple-A affiliate New Orleans Zephyrs, and in July was called up to the majors.
 He was effective as a set-up man in 15 relief appearances, posting an ERA of 1.37 before going on the disabled list and eventually missing the rest of the season.

-2007

 In 2007, he was re-signed by the Nationals and started the season as a regular set-up reliever.
 By mid-May he had appeared in 20 games with an ERA of 3.71, but then was pressed into service as a starter, after four of five Nationals starters went on the disabled list.
 On May 20, Bowie made his first Major League start since 1999, pitching 3 1/3 innings allowing two runs in a no decision.
 By June 17, Bowie had proved himself to be the Nationals' most consistent starter, going 4–0 with a 3.82 ERA in six starts.
 However, he was placed on the disabled list on July 2 with a hip injury.

 Bowie was outrighted to the minor leagues on October 17, 2007.
 He refused the assignment and became a free agent.

 Colorado Rockies

-2008

 On December 21, 2007, the Colorado Rockies signed Bowie to a minor league contract with an invitation to spring training.
 He made the team's opening day roster as a member of the bullpen.
 Bowie was outrighted to the minor leagues by the Rockies on June 26, but refused his assignment and became a free agent.

 Houston Astros

-2008

 On July 3, 2008, Bowie signed a minor league contract with the Houston Astros.
 He was released by the Astros in mid-August.